mogenius/docs/mogenius/docs/introduction.md

 :::

 ## Welcome to mogenius docs
-At mogenius, our mission is to provide you with a platform that makes building and running applications in the cloud as easy as possible.
+At mogenius, our mission is to make building and running applications in the cloud as easy as possible.
 We do our best to make mogenius a self-explanatory experience, but some things may need a reference.
 For that reason we created this documentation where we try to answer most of the questions around our service.

 Read our [quickstart guide](./getting-started/quickstart.md) to deploy your first service.